Understanding of Sadaqah

 Sadaqah has many shapes, from financial assistance to routine kindnesses.
 Whether it’s teaching the Qur’an, arranging food, or even watering a plant, every tiny action done with sincerity is believed to be Sadaqah.
 The meaning itself is extracted from “sidq,” meaning sincerity, and indicates true behavior that shows one’s faith.

-Sadaqah Jariyah: A Continue Charity
+Sadaqah Jariyah: A Continued Charity

 Sadaqah Jariyah describes a continuous form of charity that carries on to facilitate others long after it is given.
 The Prophet Muhammad (SAW) narrated that when a person dies, their deeds end except for three: remaining charity, conducive knowledge, and a child who prays for them.
 Examples of Sadaqah Jariyah include donating buildings of schools, hospitals, or installing water systems facilities—acts that provide long-term perks to communities.